cyverse/atmosphere-guides/src/openstack_troubleshooting_guide/openstack_troubleshooting_guide.md

 First, get a shell to your Glance server (or container).

-If you have just deleted your image (less than 1 day ago), you must comment out the following two lines in glance/cmd/manage.py (as of OpenStack Newton release):
+If you are using OpenStack Newton release or older, and you deleted your image less than 1 day ago, you must comment out the following two lines in glance/cmd/manage.py (resolved as of Ocata release):

 ```
 # diff glance/cmd/manage.py.bak.20170620 glance/cmd/manage.py